chinamike65/hugo-tuolesi/content/book1/book1en.md

 In 1984, Yigen Living Buddha moved the Monastery to its current location.

-In 2004, the new Mahavira Hall and Dharma Protector Hall started to be built by Master Ngawang Gyatso, which were also jointly built by Tibetan and Chinese believers.
+In 2004, construction began on the new Mahavira Hall and Dharma Protector Hall by Master Ngawang Gyatso, which were also jointly built by Tibetan and Chinese believers.

 Therefore, no matter the past or the present, Tuole Monastery is a testimony to the harmony between Tibetan and Chinese people.

 The architecture of Tuole Monastery fully embodies the characteristics of the integration of Tibetans and Chinese.

-For example, the stone pillars and dragon pillars of the Mahavira Hall highlight the Han culture; the Maitreya Buddha at the entrance of the monastery, Jigong, Xuanzang Master, Bodhidharma on the Thangka in the Buddhist Temple, and the sixteen Han-style Arhats in the Mahavira Hall all reflect the introduction of Han Buddhist culture.
+For example, the stone pillars and dragon pillars of the Mahavira Hall highlight the Han culture; the Maitreya Buddha at the entrance of the monastery, Jigong, Master Xuan Zang, Bodhidharma on the Thangka in the Buddhist Temple, and the sixteen Han-style Arhats in the Mahavira Hall all reflect the introduction of Han Buddhist culture.

 The collection of scriptures in Tuole Monastery also shows the characteristics of Tibetan-Chinese fusion.

-There are Chinese versions of "Qianlong Tripitaka" and so on in the Collection Pavilion.
+There are Chinese versions of "Qian Long Tripitaka" and so on in the Collection Pavilion.

 There are also collections of Chinese Buddhist texts, such as the Complete Works of Master Hongyi.